Researchers puncture the myth of the Vancouver Island wolverine - Port Alberni Valley News

 “If it remains a subspecies, then we have a real problem if this subspecies is endangered or potentially extinct, which is terrible,” Gorrell said.
 “If they simply say it’s not a subspecies, then it maybe takes away that problem for us, and then those resources to figure it out can be diverted to another species which is maybe in a worse situation.”

-The findings of Hessels et al open up the possibility for human intervention to re-introduce wolverines on Vancouver Island, but the researchers said that’s unlikely.
+The findings open up the possibility for human intervention to re-introduce wolverines on Vancouver Island, but the researchers said that’s unlikely.
 While increased biodiversity is desirable, introducing a predator into Vancouver Island marmot habitat would create a conflict of interest and the journal article suggests “priorities should be weighed appropriately.”
 And questions would need to be answered first, Gorrell said.

 “If [wolverines] did get eliminated from the Island, why?
 What was the factor that drove them out?” he asked.
 “If we haven’t addressed that, then trying to bring them back would probably just be a big waste of time, effort and money.”